onestepai/MessageBus/README.md

 >  after this step, customer finished setting up message bus and related topics, next could send/receive messages.
 >
 * ### step 7: send/recieve message(s)
->  You are able to configure the messaging framework as Kafka or rabbitMQ in your local network in application.yml in resources folder.
+>  In application.yml in resources folder, you are able to configure the messaging framework as Kafka or rabbitMQ in your local network .
 Services do not need to know messaging frameworks.
 They are able to use [1step-message-bus-springboot-starter](https://github.com/onestepai/MessageBusSpringBootStarter) which encapsulate the messaging frameworks instead of implement sending and recieving messages.
 >  call sendMessage() request from service to your message bus terminal instance [1step-message-bus](https://prod-cn1.api.1stepai.cn/os-messagebus-routing-service/swagger-ui.html).
 >
 >  message(s) will be sent out based upon topic, target message buses which are listening to the same topic will receive the messages and finally route to downstream application.